opencog/learn/Theory-Notes.md

 about having an accurate machine description, and then exploring the space of combinatoric rewritings of machine instructions that will yield the same effects.
-That is, find some other sequence of instructions that hs the same net effect, but is shorter or runs faster or uses less memory.
+That is, find some other sequence of instructions that has the same net effect, but is shorter or runs faster or uses less memory.
 This is sometimes called "refactoring": rewriting code, without altering its function.
 In mathematics, this is called a "homotopic deformation": the start and endpoints are equivalent; the path is